xpollen8/quicken2007quotes/README.md

 # WHY #

-Quicken disabled the services that provides quotes to "Qucken 2017".
+Quicken disabled the services that provides quotes to "Quicken 2007".

-The node scripts here use a rapidapi endpoint to fetch and massage quotes into QIF format, which can then be imported into Quicken 2017 to update daily stock quotes.
+The node scripts here use a rapidapi endpoint to fetch and massage quotes into QIF format, which can then be imported into Quicken 2007 to update daily stock quotes.

 # FIRST #